What are carpenter ants?

 At Green Flag Services, we understand that carpenter ants are a nuisance and difficult to control and eliminate.
 If you are having problems with carpenter ants on your property, reach out to us today.
 We can provide you with the carpenter ant control services needed to eliminate carpenter ants and prevent them from returning.

-If you need help removing carpenter ants or other pests from your DeLand, Daytona Beach, Port Orange, Baldwin Park, Lake Nona, or Lake Mary, FL, residential or commercial property, call Green Flag Services today!
+If you need help removing carpenter ants or other pests from your DeLand, Port Orange, Baldwin Park, Lake Nona, Lake Mary, or Daytona Beach FL, residential or commercial property, call Green Flag Services today!

 How can I prevent carpenter ants in the future?